 IMED 420 Critical Care Medicine (E)

 This elective clerkship provides the student with experience working with a multidisciplinary health care team to care for patients with acute, lifethreatening illnesses or injuries.
-Prerequisite: IMED 301.
+Repeatable for credit with permission.
+Credits: 1-8

 IMED 420s Critical Care Medicine (S)